-Recognizing that not all applications require the maximum relative score for each fabric property, there are times when some features are simply not that important.
+Recognising that not all applications require the maximum relative score for each fabric property, there are times when some features are simply not that important.
 In most cases, however, "more is better".
-If the major cause for fabric removal is accidental damage, for instance, then properties like stability and life potential may not be paramount at that given time, recognizing, though, that when causes for those damages are addressed, then life potential moves up in its relative importance.
+If the major cause for fabric removal is accidental damage, for instance, then properties like stability and life potential may not be paramount at that given time, recognising though, that when causes for those damages are addressed, then life potential moves up in its relative importance.

-The key point is in recognizing that sacrifices need not be made unless extraordinary circumstances exist.
-There is an intrinsic benefit in supplying the best possible fabric in all regards possible to take advantage of benefits in as many areas as possible, whether problems are known to exist in those areas or not.
+The key point is in recognising that sacrifices need not be made unless extraordinary circumstances exist.
+There is an intrinsic benefit in supplying the best possible fabric in all regards, taking advantage of the benefits in as many areas as possible, whether or not problems are known to exist in those areas.